A new method for directly computing reduced density matrices: A simple toy model

-Note the reappearance of $\aleph(t)$, which is now dressing the two $\phi$-propagators, each of which is corresponding to either one of the two superposed states.
-Evaluating Eq.\,(\ref{eq:788}), we find terms that show a structural resemblance to those in Eq.\,(\ref{eq:rho10rho10}):
+Note the reappearance of $\aleph(t)$, which is now dressing the two $\phi$-propagators.
+Evaluating Eq.\,(\ref{eq:788}), we find:

-Again we find corrections to the unitary evolution, in this case, of $\rho_{1,1}$.
+Again we find corrections to the unitary evolution, including de- and recoherence, in this case, of $\rho_{1;1}$.
 Those are given in the second to fourth lines of Eq.\,(\ref{eq:rho11rho11}) and comprise disconnected diagrams, as depicted in Fig.\,\ref{Fig:Aleph}, and loop corrections to the two propagators corresponding to the diagrams in Figs.\,\ref{Fig:rho11rho11}(a) and (b).
-In the last line of Eq.\,(\ref{eq:rho11rho11}) we only have terms proportional to initial density matrix elements with one of the two superposed states representing a motionless particle (in the chosen, fixed reference frame), and which correspond to the decay and creation of particles, as shown in Figs.\,\ref{Fig:rho11rho11}(c) and (d).
-The processes described by Eq.\,(\ref{eq:rho11rho11}) result in coherence changes and/or phase shifts.
+In the last line of Eq.\,(\ref{eq:rho11rho11}) we only have terms proportional to initial density matrix elements with one of the two momenta vanishing in the chosen, fixed reference frame, and which correspond to the decay and creation of particles, as shown in Figs.\,\ref{Fig:rho11rho11}(c) and (d).
+The processes described by Eq.\,(\ref{eq:rho11rho11}) result in coherence changes and phase shifts.